 Landscape and geology

 In the valleys and part of Gausdal Vestfjell the underlying rock is slate, otherwise it is predominantly sparagmite.
 There have been many finds of ore and there were a number of nickel mines in Espedalen in the nineteenth century.
 The lower slopes are forested, and there are many mountains above the treeline in the higher areas to the north, eg. Skeikampen (1124 m) and Prestkampen (1244 m) lie to the north on the border with Ringebu.
 Many splendid mountain peaks lie beyond the summer farms and marshy areas to the west, and in the northwest lies Gausdal’s highest peak Langsua (1554 m) on the border with Sør-Fron.
-The whole of Gausdal Vestfjell is state owned common land, and in 2011 a large area became part of Langsua National Park, and includes some protected areas.
+The whole of Gausdal Vestfjell is state-owned common land, and in 2011 a large area became part of Langsua National Park, with adjoining protected landscapes and nature reserves.
 There are many lakes and rivers for fishing and there are endless possiblities for trips in the forests and mountains.

 Settlement and population

-Gausdal municipality has 6 102 inhabitants (2020).
-Many people live within a 10 km radius of the administrative centre Segalstad Bru (population 996 in 2017).
-Otherwise there are the villages of Follebu (pop.
+Gausdal municipality has 6 104 inhabitants (2022 SSB).
+Many live within a 10 km radius of the administrative centre Segalstad Bru (population 996 in 2017) including the villages of Follebu (pop.
 1156) and Forset (pop.
 583).
-Gausdal has had a population of between 5000 and 7000 since the 1830’s, with peaks around 1860 and 1950.
+Gausdal has had a population of between 5000 and 7000 since the 1830’s, with peaks in the years around 1860 and 1950.
 During the last ten to fifteen years the population figures have remained stable.

 Commerce and industry

 Gausdal has a robust and active agriculture industry, primarily within dairy farming and meat production, as well as a significant amount of forestry.
 Agriculture provides a good foundation for various production industries.
-Gausdal has a number of larger businesses within the timber industry: a sawmill, factories making roof trusses and prefabricated house elements.
+Gausdal has a number of larger businesses within the timber industry - a sawmill and factories making roof trusses and prefabricated elements for house-building.
 The privately owned dairy Q-Meieriet also has a large production unit in Gausdal.

 Travel and tourism is a growth area.
 Skeikampen is a mountain hotel resort, with many lodges, apartments and private cabins and there is extensive development.
 There are excellent downhill and cross-country skiing facilities, an 18-hole golf course and many paths and tracks for hiking, cycling and cross-country skiing, see Skeikampen.no for more information.
 Lillehammer is a tourist hub for the region - see Visit Lillehammer for tourist information in English, German and Norwegian.

 The FV255 Fåberg-Vinstra road goes through Gausdal.
 It is a scenic route known as Bjørnsonvegen, the Bjørnson road, with many places of interest to visitors.
-The FV254 passes through Østre Gausdal to Tretten, branching off to Skeikampen.
-From Skeikampen the road continues over the mountains to Vinstra.
-During the summer months there is a mountain road open from Vestre Gausdal going west to Etnedal and Fagernes.
+The FV254 goes through Østre Gausdal to Tretten, branching off to Skeikampen.
+There is road from Skeikampen over the mountains to Vinstra, only open in the summer months - Peer Gynt Vegen.
+There is also a mountain road open from Vestre Gausdal going west to Etnedal and Fagernes during the summer months.
 This road network is important for tourist traffic.

 History and culture